 Formaldehyde: We’ve all heard of formaldehyde to preserve deceased bodies and frogs in science class, but did you know that it is also used in a wide range of our favorite cosmetics to preserve their shelf life?
 Eeeek!
 According to the federal Food and Drug Administration, almost 1 in 5 beauty products contains a substance that generates formaldehyde, a known human carcinogen.
 What’s even worse is, detecting formaldehyde in products is almost impossible unless you know the keywords to look out for!

-BHT: This ingredient is used in a variety of beauty products to mask unpleasant odors or to preserve.
+BHT (butylated hydroxytoluene): This synthetic preservative is used in a variety of beauty products to mask unpleasant odors and maintain shelf-life.
 While BHT is known to cause skin irritations and redness, it also comes with larger risks like possible endocrine disruption and tumor promotion.

 Because the above is just way too risky for our personal preference, we reach for these non-toxic alternatives instead!
 These ultra fine, light reflective setting powders are the best way to finish your makeup, as it is a virtually invisible powder that not only absorbs excess oil, but minimizes the appearance of pores and softens the skin.